-The Synthetic Lease Termination Agreement stated, among other things (as circulated on October 15, and also in its final form), that the Administrative Agent (JPMorgan) and Lessor (the Trust) were thereby releasing all of their liens against the "Properties" that had been created by the operative agreements which were coming to an end, and that they acknowledged that such liens were released.
-The Synthetic Lease Termination Agreement then went on to provide, as relevant here:
+The Synthetic Lease Termination Agreement stated, among other things (as circulated on October 15, and also in its final form), that the Administrative Agent (JPMorgan) and Lessor (the Trust) were thereby releasing all of their liens against the "Properties" that had been created by

-Gordon Dep.
+16 Gordon Dep.
 12.

-10/1/08 Gordon Email (Callagy Decl.
+17 10/1/08 Gordon Email (Callagy Decl.
 Exh.
 12).